Bill Reid Gallery – Intangible

-Aaron Nelson-Moody (Tawx’sin Yexwulla), from the Squamish nation is a master jewelry-maker of intricate repoussé pieces, a skill he honed studying under local, celebrated craftsmen Dan Wallace Simeon, Phil Janzé, and with world-renowned designer/silversmith Valentin Yoktov in New York.
+Aaron Nelson-Moody (Tawx’sin Yexwulla), from the Squamish nation, is a master jewelry-maker of intricate repoussé pieces, a skill he honed studying under local, celebrated craftsmen Dan Wallace Simeon, Phil Janzé, and with world-renowned designer/silversmith Valentin Yoktov in New York.

 lessLIE (Leslie Sam) hails from the Cowichan tribes.
 While working in a number of mediums, he is best known for his intriguing serigraph prints.
 Often politically-charged, his creations invoke irony and humour through text inspired by Picasso’s words, “art is a lie that tells the truth.”

 Marvin Oliver, an acclaimed Quinault / Isleta Pueblo sculptor, works in cedar, bronze, steel and glass.
-He is celebrated for his large-scale works such as the 26-ft suspended steel & glass installation, Mystical Journey at Seattle’s Children’s Hospital.
+He is celebrated for his large-scale works such as the 26-ft suspended steel & glass installation Mystical Journey at Seattle’s Children’s Hospital.
 At Intangible, Oliver will present his latest blown-glass masterworks etched with bronze and photo prints.

-Ostwelve (Ronnie Dean Harris) born in the Sto:lo Territory of BC (Fraser Valley) is a multi-media art practitioner fueled by a passion for filmmaking and hip-hop.
+Ostwelve (Ronnie Dean Harris) born in the Sto:lo Territory of BC (Fraser Valley) is a multi-media art practitioner fuelled by a passion for filmmaking and hip-hop.
 As a performer, he has toured the world, opening for rappers Snoop Dogg and Coolio early in his career.
 He will debut a new work examining Salish land in the urban context.

-Roxanne Charles, a member of the Semiahmoo First Nation in Surrey tackles Indigenous women’s issues through a variety of mediums including fibre weaving.
-Her monumental installations, and artistic concepts frequently incorporate performance and story-telling.
+Roxanne Charles, a member of the Semiahmoo First Nation in Surrey, tackles Indigenous women’s issues through a variety of mediums including fibre weaving.
+Her monumental installations and artistic concepts frequently incorporate performance and story-telling.

-Tracy Williams (Sesemiya) is a talented, Squamish weaver, and traditionalist, who is not afraid to experiment or make mistakes while reclaiming lost knowledge.
+Tracy Williams (Sesemiya) is a talented Squamish weaver and traditionalist who is not afraid to experiment or make mistakes while reclaiming lost knowledge.
 Through experimentation with plant, animal, and mineral components, she has recovered lost knowledge relating to weaving practices while addressing issues of land sovereignty.
 Sharing her practices with younger generations is a key aspect of her work; she is as comfortable in the classroom as she is on the land.